 5. Some Roofs in NYC Aren’t Ideal

 Solar is not a one-size-fits-all solution.
 The truth is, some rooftops here in the city aren’t fit for solar.
 The urban environment can naturally shade or obstruct a roof.
 If your roof is too small, has too much shade, or experiences other environmental factors, solar may not make sense for you financially.

-The good news is that Brooklyn SolarWorks assesses each and every roof for free prior to even quoting a solar installation.
+The good news is that Brooklyn SolarWorks assesses each and every roof for free prior to proceeding with a solar installation.
 Customers are often told by other solar companies that their roofs are too small or have too many obstructions to make solar work.
-But because we survey each roof before proposing a solar design, we’ll be able to tell for sure whether or not solar makes sense.
+But because we survey each roof, we’ll be able to tell for sure whether or not solar makes sense.
 (In most cases, it does!)

 Reducing Your Carbon Footprint in New York

 Even considering these potential disadvantages of solar power, it is still an excellent investment in your home and in the community.
 If you’re a homeowner in New York City, one of the best ways to reduce your carbon footprint is to switch to solar energy.
 With the buildings in our city creating the majority of our emissions, it’s important that we transition our power supply to renewable energy sources.

 Are you ready to flip the switch to solar?
-Schedule your free consultation with solar energy pros today.
+Talk with solar energy pros today: Schedule Your Free Consultation